ruggeri/tech-notes/ai/ai-a-modern-approach.md

       sides.
 * Stoachstic games
     * Use minimax, plus try to maximize expected value.
+    * This is harder because you can't do pruning.
     * Note that if using a heuristic must be linear in outcome value for expectation to still make sense.
+        * Otherwise you'll distort the expectations.
+        * Your heuristic, e.g., ought not be `value**2`.
+        * This is a tougher requirement than for minimax.
     * Typically don't look deep because any individual future is unlikely anyway.
+        * One good thing is it means that limited depth may not be that bad?
     * Can also do a *rollout*.
 You play a simple strategy against itself.
 You see what next move appears to win the most games.
 This requires you to play to completion, but the win